curl/everything-curl/libcurl-http/upload.md

     curl_easy_setopt(easy, CURLOPT_MIMEPOST, form);

-(`curl_formadd` is the former API to build multi-part fromposts with but we no longer recommend using that)
+(`curl_formadd` is the former API to build multi-part formposts with but we no longer recommend using that)